drphil007/Light/README.md

 Made in Xcode 9.2

 Usage
-- Code to change the screen from black to white is in ViewController.swift
+- Code to change the screen from black to white is in ViewController.swift in file Light
-- Layout for button linked to code is in Main.sotryboard.swift
+- Layout for button linked to code is in Main.sotryboard.swift in file Light

 - ViewController.swift and Main.storyboard.swift are linked trough the buttonPressed(), which is the button that changes the background color of the view. butonPressed calls on updateUI() which changes the backgroundColor.